Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Berwick - North, placing the area among the bottom 25% of areas assessed nationally

-Berwick - North has seen approximately 54 new homes approved annually over the past five financial years ending June 2021, totalling 273 homes.
-As of August 2021 in FY-26, 51 approvals have been recorded.
-Despite population decline during this period, development activity has been relatively adequate, which is positive for buyers.
-The average expected construction cost value of new homes is $689,000, indicating developers are targeting the premium market segment with higher-end properties.
+Berwick - North has seen approximately 54 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25273 homes were approved, with a further 52 approved so far in FY-26.
+Despite population decline during this period, development activity has been relatively adequate, favoring buyers while targeting the premium market segment with higher-end properties valued at an average of $689,000.

-In FY-26, commercial development approvals totalled $78.0 million, suggesting strong commercial development momentum in Berwick - North.
-Compared to Greater Melbourne, Berwick - North has significantly less development activity, 62.0% below the regional average per person as of August 2021.
-This scarcity typically strengthens demand and prices for existing properties.
-The new dwelling approvals ratio is also lower than the national average, reflecting market maturity and possible development constraints.
-New development in Berwick - North consists of 56.0% detached dwellings and 44.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
-This shift from the current housing mix (currently 82.0% houses) reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
+This financial year has seen $78.0 million in commercial approvals, indicating strong commercial development momentum.
+Compared to Greater Melbourne, Berwick - North records significantly lower building activity, 62.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+New development consists of 56.0% detached dwellings and 44.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.
+This reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
+With around 543 people per approval, Berwick - North indicates a mature market.
+Population forecasts estimate an increase of 1,634 residents by 2041, suggesting current development is well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development